sammic297/Whitelist-Dapp/README.md

 # Whitelist-Dapp
-Whitelist Dapp on Testnet using Solidity, Ethers.js, and Next.js
+Whitelist Dapp on Testnet.
+Solidity, Ethers.js, and Next.js

 A learning path using https://learnweb3.io Sophomore track